- 1 How To Play Yukon Solitaire

 The second difference is cards must be in sequence to be moved together.
 Otherwise, only open cards can be played.

 Australian Patience is a more distant relative of Yukon.
 To play, deal 7 columns of 4 face-up cards each.
 The remaining cards form the draw pile.
 Cards are moved around the columns following Yukon rules with one exception.
-Cards can only be played to cards of the same suit and one card value higher, like in Russian Solitaire.
+Cards can only be played to cards of the same suit and one card value higher, like in Russian Solitaire rules.
 You can draw cards from the draw pile anytime if you are stuck.
-But unlike Klondike, only one pass through the draw pile is allowed.
+But unlike Klondike, only one pass through the draw pile is allowed in Australian Easy Patience.
 That means players must work through the discard pile if they want to use any card already drawn.

 Solitaire Social is a variation on classic Klondike.
 As such, it has a lot in common with Yukon solitaire.
 But the main difference is that Solitaire Social offers a lot more excitement!

-While Yukon solitaire is a game for one player, Solitaire Social lets you pit your skills against players from across the globe.
-It’s easy to join quick tournaments or just play one-on-one.
+While Yukon solitaire is a game for one player, Solitaire Social for 2 players lets you pit your skills against players from across the globe It’s easy to join quick tournaments or just play one-on-one.

 Solitaire Social also lets you play with magic.
 Players earn spells and magic points throughout the game.
 These help you escape tricky situations or slow down your opponents as you make your last few plays to victory.